dnaextrim/php_zklib/README.md

-# PHP Biometric Attrendance Library
+# PHP Biometric Attendance Library

 Biometric Attendance Machine Library for PHP with a connection to the network using the UDP protocol and port 4370